10 Steps to GMC Registration

 8. The Cost of applying for GMC Registration

-If you are a newly qualified doctor, for the first five-years after obtaining your primary medical qualification it will cost you £156 to register with a licence to practice.
+If you are a newly qualified doctor, for the first five-years after obtaining your primary medical qualification it will cost you £161 to register with a licence to practice.
+Please note, in April 2023 the cost is rising to £166.

 If you meet the above requirements and you have successfully collated all of your documentation, you will be ready to apply for your GMC Registration.